patmood/pocketbase-typegen/README.md

 - `[CollectionName]Record` One type for each collection (eg ProfilesRecord).
 - `[CollectionName]Response` One response type for each collection (eg ProfilesResponse) which includes system fields.
 This is what is returned from the PocketBase API.
   - `[CollectionName][FieldName]Options` If the collection contains a select field with set values, an enum of the options will be generated.
+- `[CollectionName]Expand` Types for expanded relations in each collection.
 - `CollectionRecords` A type mapping each collection name to the record type.
 - `CollectionResponses` A type mapping each collection name to the response type.
 - `TypedPocketBase` A type for usage with type asserted PocketBase instance.